 The JWST Exposure Time Calculator (ETC) performs signal-to-noise ratio calculations for all JWST observing modes.
 Scenes, sources, and calculations can be created, copied, and modified by users, and organized in workbooks.

 JWST's Exposure Time Calculator (ETC) is built on Pandeia, a pixel-based exposure time calculator paired with a modern graphical user interface.
 While Pandeia was developed for JWST, it is a general framework, data-driven ETC capable of supporting multiple missions.
 It includes advanced features that go well beyond what has been available in previous ETCs, such as algorithms that accurately model both data acquisition and post-processing of data, and it provides functionality for users to efficiently explore and compare a large volume of parameter space in their calculations.

-The JWST implementation of Pandeia supports all JWST observing modes: imaging, spectroscopy (slits, slitless, MOS, and IFU), coronagraphy, and aperture masking interferometry.
+The JWST implementation of Pandeia supports all JWST observing modes: imaging, spectroscopy (slit, slitless, MOS, and IFU), coronagraphy, and aperture masking interferometry.
 Its graphical user interface provides enhanced capabilities supporting multiple workflows.
 For example, users can create workbooks to manage related sets of calculations, create complex astronomical scenes with multiple sources, and compare the results of multiple calculations.
-The ETC interface is built to encourage a "copy and modify" workflow: users can copy and modify individual calculations, individual sources and scenes, or whole workbooks.
+The ETC interface is built to encourage a "copy and modify" workflow: users can copy and modify individual calculations, individual sources and scenes, and whole workbooks.

 Under the hood: The ETC engine

 The JWST ETC engine uses a pixel-based 3-dimensional approach to perform calculations on small (typically a few arcseconds) 2-dimensional user-created astronomical scenes.
 It models both the spatial and the wavelength dimensions, using realistic point spread functions (produced using WebbPSF) for each instrument mode.
 It natively handles correlated read noise, inter-pixel capacitance, and saturation.
 Since the signal and noise are modeled for individual detector pixels, the ETC is able to replicate many of the steps that observers will perform when calibrating and reducing their JWST data.
 This simplifies interpretation of the extracted signal-to-noise ratio (SNR) calculated by the ETC.